zetareticoli/superilles/README.md

 Superilles is a grid system specifically designed for editorial websites (newspapers, media, magazines, etc).
 It uses CSS Grid Layout Module.

 ## Why Superilles
-Grid design is heavily inspired by Barcelona's _superilles_.
-A _superilla_ (superblock in english) is a model of mobility that restructures the typical urban road network.
-Superblocks are made up of a grid of basic roads forming a polygon, some 400 by 400 meters, with both interior and exterior components.
-I love Barcelona so I decide to apply this concept to grid design for the web.
+Grid design is heavily inspired by Barcelona's superilles.
+A superilla is a model of mobility that restructures the typical urban road network.
+Superblocks are made up of a grid of basic roads forming a polygon, about 400 meters by 400 meters, with both interior and exterior components.
+I was so inspired by Barcelona that I decided to apply this concept to web grid design.

 ## The Grid
 The grid is composed of a predetermined number of superblocks.
 The size of each superblock is predetermined and changes according to the viewport.
 So we would have superblocks of different sizes based on the devices used.